-All FaRS providers must have systems in place to allow them to meet the data collection and reporting obligations outlined in their grant agreement.
+All CaPS service providers must have systems in place to allow them to meet the data collection and reporting obligations outlined in their grant agreement.

-FAMs monitor and evaluate program performance to ensure activities and service providers are focussed on outcomes for clients.
+FAMs monitor and evaluate program performance to ensure activities and service providers have a focus on outcomes for their clients.